microsoft/CNTK/Documentation/Documents/Configuration Files.md

 #### Evaluation Process

-Now that the entire has been explained, a little more detail on how each Evaluation pass occurs seems relavant.
+Now that the entire has been explained, a little more detail on how each Evaluation pass occurs seems relevant.

 -   First the NDLScript::Evaluate() method is called.
-This take a few parameters the nodeEvaluator (which creates the actual Computation Nodes), and a baseName, and which pass we are on.
+This takes a few parameters the nodeEvaluator (which creates the actual Computation Nodes), and a baseName, and which pass we are on.

 -   NDLScript::Evaluate() loops through it’s list of NDL statements and calls NodeEvaluator::Evaluate() of NodeEvaluator::EvaluateMacro() on each of them with the current baseName